Xharlie/Hbase_enhancement/README.txt

+This is a customized distribution of Apache HBase, used as a core service in Alibaba search department and an important component of Ali-Data-Platform suit.
+Lot's of optimizations have been added for search scnenarios.
+Most of our works are also contributed back to Apache HBase community which means user could also benifit but only in a *LATER* apache official release.

 Apache HBase [1] is an open-source, distributed, versioned, column-oriented store modeled after Google' Bigtable: A Distributed Storage System for Structured Data by Chang et al.[2]  Just as Bigtable leverages the distributed